niyatiahuja2007-droid/git-hub-trial/README.md

 # git-hub-trial
-This is gonna be the first project of mine in github
+This is gonna be the first project of mine in github.
+I am here to learn some more bout git and github.